informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Specimen-Data.md

 ## 1. Join the Globus group.

 * You will need to be in the appropriate Globus group for editing access.
 Please email the ATLAS-D2K Center at [help@atlas-d2k.org](mailto:help@atlas-d2k.org) to ask for help joining the correct group.
-For more information, see [Joining a Globus Group](../joining-a-globus-group/).
+For more information, see [Accessing ATLAS-D2K Resources](../accessing-gudmap-and-rbk-resources/).